BrianLDev/100-days-of-code/log (12-2017 start).md

 # 100 Days Of Code - Log

+## Day 12: January 9, 2018 - Saturday
+**Today's Progress:**  1.5 hrs - Intermediate Python for Data Science (Data Camp), weekly call with Mentor

+**Thoughts:**  Still super busy but made time for my 30 min call with my Data Science mentor and 1 hour on the intermediate python course on Data Camp.
+This section is on graphically plotting data with matplotlib and I'm loving it.

+**Link(s) to work:**
+1. N/A
+---

 ## Day 10 & 11: January 8, 2018 - Sunday & Monday
 **Today's Progress:**  Spend the last 2 days making progress on the Python boot camp.
 Finished the Intro to Python section, more to go